 At the college level, the University of Denver Pioneers men’s and women’s teams compete at the Division 1 NCAA level in thrilling matches.
 Many of those players go on to professional teams.

 Watch parties for international soccer are tremendously popular.
 In Denver, fans love to congregate at The British Bulldog, a pub which opens early on weekends to televise European matches.

 Denver Loves Hosting Soccer

 Denver has hosted several international soccer matches such as the Mexico national team, A.S.
 Roma vs. Manchester United F.C. in 2014, CONCACAF Gold Cup matches in 2013, 2017 and 2019 and a sold-out game between the U.S. women’s national team and Australia in 2019.
-The Colorado Rapids will host Arsenal F.C. on July 15, 2019.
+The Colorado Rapids hosted Arsenal F.C. on July 15, 2019.

 Denver is one of 23 North American cities vying to serve as a host city for the 2026 FIFA World Cup™.
 FIFA will ultimately choose up to 16 host cities.
 In FIFA’s Bid Evaluation Report that looked at each candidate city, Denver took the top spot for stadium readiness, tied for seventh for robust accommodations and tied for sixth for ease of transportation.